baltimoreheritage/civil-rights-heritage/_pages/housing.md

 Attempts by African Americans to purchase homes in segregated white neighborhoods continued to attract attention, as the _Baltimore Sun_ reported on an example from North Gilmore Street in 1906:

-> An indignation meeting was held last night at the home of Dr. G. W. Norris, 620 North Gllmor street, to take action against the occupation of 604 North Gilmor street by a negro orphan asylum, and there were some remarks of a heated nature.
+> An indignation meeting was held last night at the home of Dr. G. W. Norris, 620 North Gllmor street, to take action against the occupation of 604 North Gilmor street by a negro orphan asylum, and there were some remarks of a heated nature.[@_sale_1906]

 ## 1907: Janet Kemp study on housing conditions in Baltimore